learnk8s/learnk8s.io/src/custom-authentication/content.md

 As usual, a Go source file starts with the package declaration and the list of imported packages.

-It's worth noting that one of the imported packages, `k8s.io/api/authentication/v1`, comes directly from the Kubernetes source code (which is also written in Go) — you will later use some type definitions of this package.
+Note that one of the imported packages, `k8s.io/api/authentication/v1`, comes directly from the Kubernetes source code (which is also written in Go) — you will later use some type definitions of this package.

 > The ability to import packages from the Kubernetes source code is a big advantage of using Go for Kubernetes-related applications.